yuzhou42/multi-robot_web_user_interface/README.md

 ## 2. Access UI web page on local ground station

+- Access by IP

+    Try "Open Incognito Window" in your web browser and put 127.0.0.1, you will be able to see the UI if you set everything correctly.

 - Access From Vscode

   - Open your workspace with Vscode
   - Right click index.html in your Vscode
   - Click "Open with Live Server" and then the web will show up in your browser

-- Access by IP

-  Put the 127.0.0.1 in any web browswer, you will be able to see the UI if you set everything correctly

 - Usage and Parameters

   - Choose image that you want to show from the UI
   - Send mission commmand if you want to test with waypoints
   - Toggle Swarm to the right side if you want to test swarm algorithm and no need to send the mission command.